BasileKoko/ruby_learning_68/README.md

-## RUBY LEARNING REPOSITORY
+### RUBY LEARNING REPOSITORY
 http://courses.rubylearning.org/catalog

-On my journey to learning Ruby, I have used different materials.
+Ruby Learning is an online ruby tutorial which provides mentor to the students.
-Ruby Learning was one of those.
-It was very useful as they do have great mentors to comment and provide assistance on the exercises and codes we write during the course.
+The mentor guides and assists the students.
 Special thanks to my mentor Victor Goff :+1:

-The folders of this repository contain all the exercises I worked through.
+The folders of this repository contain all the exercises I worked through during the course.
 For those interested in learning at their own pace with the assistance of a mentor checkout Ruby Learning!